-The directors have prepared base cashflow forecasts for the remainder of 2021 and through to June 2022, which assumes a phased passenger recovery when the travel restrictions are eased, anticipated towards the beginning of the second half of 2021.
-Those forecasts indicate that the Company can continue to operate for at least the next 12 months from the date of approval of these financial statements, however, management highlight two significant uncertainties.
+The directors have prepared base cashflow forecasts which assumes a phased passenger recovery as travel restrictions are eased.
+Those forecasts indicate that the Group can continue to operate for at least the next 12 months from the date of approval of these financial statements, however, management highlight two significant uncertainties.